goncalo3/yt-twt/README.md

-# Youtube to Twittwe Bot
+# Youtube to Twitter Bot

 Bot to tweet how long has been since a youtuber published a video.